WengYiNing/Rewiring-ScaleFree-Networks/README.md

 # Rewiring-ScaleFree-Networks
-This is a research prototype implementation for reproducing the experiments in our paper.
+Research prototype implementation for reproducing the experiments in our paper.